 Save Money by Working With Others

-One of the ways that you can save money on food is by working with others to reduce your food bill.
+One way you can save money on food is by working with others to reduce your food bill.
 You can set up a food exchange where you trade off nights to cook with friends.
-This gives you the chance to socialize, plus save money since it's cheaper to buy and cook one meal for a larger crowd each week than it is to cook several smaller meals for yourself.
+This gives you the chance to socialize, plus you'll save money since it's cheaper to buy and cook one meal for a larger crowd each week than it is to cook several smaller meals for yourself.

 Try Saving on Your Lunches